Home

 Other Members (Non-Voting)...

-Musical Director (Ex Offico): Edd Caine
+Musical Director (Ex Offico): Dr. Edd Caine

 Publicity & Programme Design: Mike Coope - Tel: 01902 700426